sd-wolf/FortiGate-Ansible-Diagnostics/README.md

 * Modify the email variables at the top of the playbook.

 ## To use:
-Simply call the Ansible playbook as necessary.
+Simply call the Ansible playbook as normal. i.e.:
+`ansible-playbook cli_crashlog.yml -i inventory/fortigates`

 Some playbooks have extra parameters that can be configured (especially the Flow Debug playbook).
+`ansible-playbook cli_cpu_memory.yml -i inventory/fortigates -e "top_iterations=5 top_delay=1"`

 ### cli_cpu_memory.yml extra variables
 * top_iterations - The number of times to run diagnose sys top (default is 15 times).